robomq/robomq.io/docs/REST.md

 There are 2 authentication mechanisms that the REST interface will accept.
 They are secret token header and HTTP basic auth.
 You need to apply one of them.
 If you apply both, the basic auth will be ignored.

 1. Secret Token Header: set a HTTP header in request as the credential.
-You will need to provide [robomq.io](http://www.robomq.io) the header name and value for us to add it into server records.
+You will need to provide <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> the header name and value for us to add it into server records.
-2. HTTP Basic Auth: submit your [robomq.io](http://www.robomq.io) username:password via HTTP basic auth.
+2. HTTP Basic Auth: submit your <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> username:password via HTTP basic auth.

 **Certificate:**

-In case the HTTP client you use requires the CA certificate to verify [robomq.io](http://www.robomq.io)'s certificate, download it from <http://www.tbs-x509.com/AddTrustExternalCARoot.crt>
+In case the HTTP client you use requires the CA certificate to verify <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a>'s certificate, download it from <a href="https://www.tbs-x509.com/AddTrustExternalCARoot.crt" target="_blank">https://www.tbs-x509.com/AddTrustExternalCARoot.crt</a>

 **GET:**